solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 Werner ignored the existence of great subterranean forces.
 The mountains were simply huge heaps of matter deposited _in situ_ from the ocean.

+James Hutton (1726-1797), whom Geikie calls the "Father of Modern Geology," arrived at conclusions wholly different from the Wernerian.
+The folding, crumpling and uplifting of strata, which in some cases must necessarily* at one time have been horizontal, filled his mind with the idea of great upheaving forces.

+*) For how could highly-inclined strata composed of water-worn pebbles have been deposited in nearly vertical sheets?

+He clearly perceived the contest between the upheaving and the more obvious wearing-down agencies.
+Water was one of the tools which cut valleys in the uplifted masses and ultimately ground down the latter wholly into gravel, sand and mud.
+The sediments became hardened into rocks by heat and pressure, and again upheaved.
+He regarded granite and basalt as materials emanating from the molten interior of the earth.
+Great was his delight when he discovered in Glen Tilt veins from a mass of red granite penetrating the black schist and the limestone, thereby proving the granite had once been molten and that it was not " primitive " in its relation to the other rocks.* Not only, then, was basalt related to volcanic lava, but even granite was formerly a molten rock of a similar nature, the coarsely crystalline texture being due to slow cooling under great pressure.

+*) Hutton, "Theory of the Earth," vol. 3. p.
+13.

+Huttonians were termed "Plutonists" and were regarded by Neptunists as a more extreme section of Vulcanists.
+Gradually the Plutonists, now including Vulcanists, prevailed, and granite basalt and their like universally came to be termed "Igneous Rocks."

 ...

 #### List of Plates, Guide Diagrams, and Figures